top of page

 Glossary J judicialism (n. ) - DEFUNCTION Reliance upon the impersonal, avoidant adversarial process to address justice needs with emphasis on assuring a fair adjudication process, but with little to no accountability to actual outcomes upon the justice needs of the vulnerable.
 Exists as a structural problem level of defunction .
 See civic legalism .
 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z < back to glossary menu

-< Back Midwest Innocence Project not yet a parter Once a partner, find more information here about their case criteria, how to request for legal aid, along with any services.
+< Back Wofford’s South Carolina Innocence Initiative not yet a parter Once a partner, find more information here about their case criteria, how to request for legal aid, along with any services.
 Previous Next

 • F01 Authority Principle